-Jon Matthews is an insightful stand up comedian who has been described as 'extravagantly bearded and nicely silly' (Bath Echo).
+Jon Matthews is an insightful stand up comedian who has been described as 'extravagantly bearded and nicely silly' (Bath Echo) with 'punchlines you can feel smart for getting' (Chortle).
 Full of irony, surrealism, self deprecation and political comment with a dry crowd pleasing delivery, his performances have created much mirth wherever he has travelled.

 Jon began performing comedy sporadically at open-mic nights across the New Forest and South Devon but only began to pursue comedy seriously after life and love took him on a series of adventures culminating in a move to Beijing.